OpenNebula/docs/source/management_and_operations/vm_management/vm_backup.rst

 Each VM which you might need to backup needs a separate configuration within the VM template that specify where the backups will be saved and how often backups are taken.

-For exampl, the following section takes a backup every 24 hours and store them in Marketplace 100:
+For example, the following section takes a backup every 24 hours and store them in Marketplace 100:

 .. prompt:: text $ auto